- Emulation - Taqleed 65

-As we know Imamate is a divine position that cannot be taken away by anybody.
+As we know, Imamate is a divine position that cannot be taken away by anybody.
 With that in mind, when Imam Ali (peace be upon him) said that his right of the caliphate was taken from him, what does he mean, because he remained the religious authority regardless of what they did?
-So what exactly was taken away from him, because the true believers were still following him?
+What exactly was taken away from him, because the true believers were still following him?

 I am researching about Shia Islam.
 My wife is Sunni and is not interested in studying Shia Islam.
 I want to know if she is still considered a Muslim.

-There are several narrations which indicate that the prophets (peace be upon them) were interceding to Almighty Allah by the five Infallible (The Prophet, Imams Ali, Hassan, Hussain and Fatima the daughter of the Prophet).
-Other texts indicate that their Nour preceded the creation of everything else in glorifying the Almighty Allah.
+There are several narrations which indicate that the prophets (peace be upon them) were interceding to Almighty Allah by the five Infallibles (the Final Prophet, Ali, Fatimah, Hasan and Hussain, peace be upon them all).
+Other texts indicate that their Noor preceded the creation of everything else in glorifying the Almighty Allah.
 This is an indication of their superiority over the rest of the creation.

-Many people in our society have a faith that Imam Ali (Peace be upon him) is superior to Prophet Muhammad (Peace upon him and his progeny).
-So what is the truth?
+Some people in our society have a faith that Imam Ali (Peace be upon him) is superior to Prophet Muhammad (Peace upon him and his holy progeny).
+What is the truth?